Data protection

 Value: 7oaPxoG-pZsJuuF5/AnUdDUIsJ9iJz2vdM

-Purpose: This cookie identifies your browser and device.
-It is used to create a profile on your interests.
+Purpose: This cookie works by uniquely identifying your browser and device.
+It is used to create a profile about your interests.

 Name: SID